-- 3. You will not receive the feedback you would have gotten had the assignment been submitted on time. - 4.
-The only time I will accept works beyond the late due date is if you meet the following conditions - a) Your work is late due to catastrophic circumstances beyond your control.
-(Unexpected injury, a serious auto accident, etc. It must be credibly documented.) - b) You must be in good standing in the class at the time of the incident.
-(Consistent attendance, work, and participation.) - c) You must notify me as soon as possible and arrange to meet with me to discuss plans for catching up.
-(In extreme circumstances, have someone notify me on your behalf.) - 5.
-I reserve the right to determine whether or not your circumstance qualifies for this exception and whether or not you meet the conditions listed above. - 6.
-NO LATE WORK WILL BE ACCEPTED DURING FINALS WEEK.
+- b) Discussions in online classes or as extra credit in face-to-face classes will not be accepted late. - c) Prewritings are not accepted after the essay is turned in unless they have been signed/stamped by me before the essay was due. - d) For all other work, I will not accept it more than five (5) days late.
+In addition, you will lose five (5) points for each day the work is late. - 3.
+You will not receive the feedback you would have gotten had the assignment been submitted on time. - 4.
+The only time I will accept works beyond the late due date (5 days) is if you meet the following conditions - a) Your work is late due to catastrophic circumstances beyond your control.
+(Unexpected surgery, a serious auto accident, etc. It must be credibly documented.) - b) You must be in good standing in the class at the time of the catastrophe.
+(Consistent attendance, work, and participation.) - c) You must notify me as soon as possible and arrange to meet with me to discuss plans for catching up. - d) I reserve the right to determine whether or not your circumstance qualifies for this exception and whether or not you meet the conditions listed above.
+Additionally, we must be able to work in the time-constraints of the semester. - G. NO LATE WORK WILL BE ACCEPTED DURING FINALS WEEK.

-IX.
+XI.
 Course Evaluation